-No. I/A (1) Document (2) 6 A A Functional diagram of the lubricating system, with indication of: specified grade of lubricating oil expected oil temperature in service kinematic viscosity of the oil 7 A Functional diagram of control, monitoring and safety systems Functional diagram of control, monitoring and safety systems 8 I Longitudinal and transverse cross-sectional assembly of the gearing, with indication of the type of clutch 9 I Data form for calculation of gears (1) A = to be submitted for approval, in four copies I = to be submitted for information, in duplicate.
-(2) Constructional drawings are to be accompanied by the specification of the materials employed including the chemical composition, heat treatment and mechanical properties and, where applicable, the welding details, welding procedure and stress relieving procedure.
+No. I/A (1) Document (2) 7 Α Functional diagram of control, monitoring and safety systems 8 I Longitudinal and transverse cross-sectional assembly of the gearing, with indication of the type of clutch 9 I Data form for calculation of gears

-(3) "A" for welded casing, "I" otherwise
+- (1) A = to be submitted for approval, in four copies - I = to be submitted for information, in duplicate. - (2) Constructional drawings are to be accompanied by the specification of the materials employed including the chemical composition, heat treatment and mechanical properties and, where applicable, the welding details, welding procedure and stress relieving procedure. - (3) "A" for welded casing, "I" otherwise